dannygoodman210/SLogoTeam1/README.md

 a problem with the image file, not the design. all other images show up right away.
 The shapes appear the next time the screen is repainted ex) fd 0.

-*last minute change:* We had forgotten to use the resource bundle for an exception in MapResourceModel.
+*post-deadline changes!:* We had forgotten to use the resource bundle for an exception in MapResourceModel.
 We changed it, and to see what was changed you can see the last commit.
+update: I found commented out code in the Function class and deleted it.
+I also realized that we had two methods in FunctionDictionary that did the same exact thing: one was called add, one was called put.
+Add was not being used.
+Feel free to grade as if these changes had not been made, but I did not want these things in the repository.

 Extra Features
 --------------